ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 49 - 1.28.21

 :cherry_blossom: I continued to work on the machine learning pipeline project.
-It was slower than I had hoped but I try to keep my spirit up and keep going.
+It was slower than I had hoped but I tried to keep my spirit up and kept going.